Food Emergency for Rice Proposed

 Jan 17, 2025 - 22:45

-Agriculture Secretary Francisco Tiu Laurel Jr. welcomed the initiative, highlighting its alignment with the DA’s efforts to keep rice affordable while ensuring farmers remain profitable.
-As part of these efforts, the DA has set a maximum suggested retail price (MSRP) of P58 per kilo for imported rice, which will take effect on January 20, 2024.
+Agriculture Secretary Francisco Tiu Laurel Jr. has welcomed a new initiative aimed at stabilizing rice prices in the Philippines, emphasizing its alignment with the Department of Agriculture’s (DA) dual goals of keeping rice affordable for consumers while ensuring profitability for local farmers.
+As part of these efforts, the DA has set a maximum suggested retail price (MSRP) of ₱58 per kilo for imported rice, which will take effect on January 20, 2024.
+This measure is designed to curb price fluctuations and provide relief to Filipino households, particularly those in lower-income brackets.

-Currently, the NFA holds 300,000 metric tons (MT) of rice in reserve, and releasing these stocks could help lower market prices.
-This move would also free up storage space, enabling the agency to purchase more palay from local farmers during the next harvest season.
+Currently, the NFA holds 300,000 metric tons (MT) of rice in reserve.
+Releasing these stocks could help lower market prices and free up storage space, enabling the agency to purchase more palay from local farmers during the next harvest season.
+This move would not only support farmers but also ensure a steady supply of affordable rice for consumers.

 Link Source: https://www.manilatimes.net/2025/01/17/news/food-emergency-for-rice-proposed/2040230